 What Is An Executive Intervention?

-An executive intervention is an intervention that focuses on the subject’s professional life.
-In most cases, the subject’s supervisors and colleagues come together to plan and execute an executive intervention.
-While the purpose of a typical intervention is for the participants to tell the subject how his or her behavior has negatively impacted their lives, the purpose of an executive intervention is to focus on the subject’s professional life and how his or her addiction has compromised his or her career.
+An executive intervention is an intervention that places a special focus on the subject’s professional life.
+In most cases, the subject’s supervisors and colleagues come together to plan and carry out an executive intervention.
+While the purpose of a typical intervention is for the participants to inform the person with addiction how their behavior has negatively impacted the participants’ lives, the purpose of an executive intervention is to focus on the subject’s professional life and their addiction may have compromised their career.

 Working With A Professional Interventionist

 An executive intervention requires careful planning and preparation.
 Professional interventionists can provide an unmatched level of guidance and support during the planning and execution phases of this type of intervention.
 Whether it’s personally or professionally focused, an intervention is not something that can be successful with minimal planning.
 Substance abuse is a serious issue and planning an intervention for substance abuse requires extensive thought and consideration.